 - Mediation/negotiation — this avoids a hearing and can be a faster, simpler process.
 You can choose to have mediation/negotiation by filling in a concerns forms.

-Concerns form(external link) — NZ Law Society
+Raise a concern form(external link) — NZ Law Society

 - Formal inquiry — if the committee doesn't think mediation or negotiation is an option, your case might be settled by the Standards Committee after an inquiry.
 This could involve a hearing.

 If the Standards Committee thinks the lawyer has done something wrong, it can: